Build a release

 It may occassionally be neccessary to trick Puppet into not restarting a service, if it is a single point of failure and doing so would cause a brief outage, e.g. MySQL.

-If you’re happy with the results then re-enable Puppet and run it again:
+If you’re happy with the results then re-enable Puppet on all of the machines

-Schedule a time to actually restart the service if neccessary.
+Schedule a time to actually restart the service if necessary.